sevro/security-utilities/README.md

 ## Note

-All program output files are by convention use the `.txt.` extension which are ignored by the `.gitignore`.
+All program output files are by convention use the `.txt` extension which are ignored by the `.gitignore`.
 All files for input are by convention `.dat` which will be tracked.